BluBracket/docs.blubracket.com/content/how-to/ignore-rules/_index.md

 ---
-title: "How to set ignore rules"
+title: "Configure ignore rules"
-description:
+description: "Instructions on how to configure ignore fules for different levels, locally, per repo, and globally"
 lead:
 date: 2022-01-12T02:48:57+00:00
 draft: false